martindisch/CSharp11Features/README.md

 It takes the first batch 3 seconds to pass through the pipeline, because cycle time is 1 + 2 seconds.
-But after that we are able to fully process a batch every 2 seconds, because that's the time the bottleneck (sending notifications) takes.
+But after that we are able to fully process a batch every 2 seconds, which is the time the bottleneck (sending notifications) takes.

 ## License